Discover our limited seasonal offers and travel Europe at its most beautiful

 Accompanied by a competent, professional and multilingual tour leader, you and the group will visit interesting sights and places on the daily cycling tours.
 During the bike tour, they will explain the local history and culture behind the things you encounter along the way.

-Embarkation and check-in at 11 a.m. on the Marne in Paris, Lagny-sur-Marne.
-After a welcome by the captain, crew and tour leader you leave ship by bike for your first cycle tour via the river Marne (lunch package incl.).
-A bike path leads all along the river.
-You pass the chateaux of Champs-sur-Marne and bike through the surrounding gardens.
-The Château de Champs-sur-Marne is characteristic of the residences of leisure built in the countryside in the 18th century, giving rise to a new style of living.
-It is one of the most magnificently furnished châteaux in the Ile-de-France.
+In the morning we will take time for an extensive bike fitting and once everyone is comfortable, you will set off on your first bike ride along the Marne River.
+There is one option that follows the river and one that is a bit more challenging.
+You will pass the castles of Champs-sur-Marne and cycle through the surrounding gardens.
+The Château de Champs-sur-Marne is typical of the residences built in the countryside in the 18th century, which gave rise to a new style of living.
+It is one of the most magnificently furnished castles in the Ile-de-France.

 From Paris, Lagny-sur-Marne there are 2 bike options.
 The first kilometers of both options are uphill.
 In case you opt for the short ride, the first challenge is the hill near Chalifert.
 The barge will take the tunnel through the hill, but cyclists can test their fitness and muscles for the first time by climbing and crossing the hill by bicycle.
 Also on the longer option the first part is quite hilly, because you have to leave the valley of the Marne.
 Later you will follow the small Canal de l’Ourq that was built by Napoleon to transport wood, grain and fresh water to Paris.
 Today’s destination is the city of Meaux, famous for its “Brie de Meaux” cheeses and the magnificent Cathedral St.-Etienne.
 Night in Meaux.

-Day 3: Meaux – La Ferté-sous-Jouarre (30 km/18 mi or 66 km/41 mi.)
+Day 4 Meaux – La Ferté-sous-Jouarre

 There are a few cycling options today.
 The shorter option will lead you over the hills and slopes of the Marne valley on the south bank of the river through forests and small villages.
 The longer option stays in the valley of the river in the morning with a ride through Trilport and Lizy-sur-Ourcq.
 Later you will have to climb a few challenging hills, leaving the valley in the direction of Jouarre.
 In Jouarre, all cyclists can enjoy a very nice presentation and tasting of the famous Brie de Meaux and Brie noir cheeses at the family-run Fromagerie Ganot.
 Dinner on board and night in La-Ferté-sous-Jouarre or a village nearby.